 [6] The district court applied the eight-factor test for likelihood of confusion articulated in AMF Inc. v.
 Sleekcraft Boats, 599 F.2d 341, 348-49 (9th Cir.
-1979), and that the domain names-buy-a-lexus.com found Tabaris' buyorleaselexus.com-infringed the Lexus trademark.
+1979), and found that the Tabaris' domain names-buy-a-lexus.com and buyorleaselexus.com-infringed the Lexus trademark.
 But we've held that the Sleekcraft analysis doesn't apply where a defendant uses the mark to refer to the trademarked good itself.
 See Playboy Enters., Inc. v.
 Welles, 279 F.3d 796, 801 (9th Cir.
 2002); New Kids on the Block v.
 News Am.
 Publ'g, Inc., 971 F.2d 302, 308 (9th Cir.
-1992).
-The Tabaris are using the term Lexus to describe their business of brokering Lexus automobiles; when they say Lexus, they mean Lexus.
+1992).8 The Tabaris are using the term Lexus to describe their business of brokering Lexus automobiles; when they say Lexus, they mean Lexus.
 We've long held that such use of the trademark is a fair use, namely nominative fair use.
 And fair use is, by definition, not infringement.
 The Tabaris did in fact present a nominative fair use defense to the district court.

 [7] In cases where a nominative fair use defense is raised, we ask whether (1) the product was "readily identifiable" without use of the mark; (2) defendant used more of the mark than necessary; or (3) defendant falsely suggested he was sponsored or endorsed by the trademark holder.
 Welles, 279 F.3d at 801 (quoting New Kids, 971 F.2d at 308-09).
 This test "evaluates the likelihood of confusion in nominative use cases."
 Id.
 It's designed to address the risk that nominative use of the mark will inspire a mistaken belief on the part of consumers that the speaker is sponsored or endorsed by the trademark holder.
 The third factor speaks directly to the risk of such confusion, and the others do so indirectly: Consumers may reasonably infer sponsorship or endorsement if a company uses an unnecessary trademark or "more" of a mark than necessary.
 But if the nominative use satisfies the three-factor New Kids test, it doesn't infringe.
-If the nominative use does not satisfy all the New Kids factors, the district court may order defendants to modify
+If the nominative use does not satisfy all the New Kids factors, the district court may order defendants to modify their use of the mark so that all three factors are satisfied; it may not enjoin nominative use of the mark altogether.9